d1sc0/hellostu-astro/src/content/posts/12--wk6-range.md

 pubDate: 2020-02-21
 description: 'reflections from a busy challenging week and some thoughts on multi-hythenates'
 postImage:
-  src: '/post_images/robot-unsplash.jpg'
+  src: '/post_images/12-range.jpg'
-  alt: 'toy robot'
+  alt: 'a wig lying on the pavement'
 tags: ['weeknotes', 'rarenotes']
 ---